dev1virtuoso/eliza-ctss/README.md

 Some quick points to get you orientated

-* Up to 30 users can log in at the same time (via separate telnet connections to the emulator) but each account can only be logged in on a single session at a time.
 * There is no prompt, but you will know CTSS is ready for input when it prints `R` followed by 2 numbers (which represent the CPU time and swapping time for the last command run).